louisebolden/learn_jsonb/README.md

   $ git clone git@github.com:louiseswift/learn_jsonb.git
   $ cd learn_jsonb

-  # check your Ruby and Postgres versions
+  # check your Ruby and Postgres versions and install the required versions,
+  # if they aren't already on your machine
   $ ruby -v
   $ postgres --version

+  $ gem install bundle # if you don't already have bundle installed
   $ bundle
   $ rake db:create && rake db:migrate
   $ rails s